 We include in this report information on Company-owned, franchise-operated, and system-wide comparable net bakery-cafe sales percentages.
 Bakery-cafes in our comparable net bakery-cafe sales percentages include those bakery-cafes with an open date prior to the first day of our prior fiscal year, which we refer to as our base store bakery-cafes.
 Company-owned comparable net bakery-cafe sales percentages are based on net sales from Company-owned base store bakery-cafes.
-Franchise-operated comparable net bakery-cafe sales percentages are based on net sales at Company-owned and franchise-operated base store bakery-cafes.
+Franchise-operated comparable net bakery-cafe sales percentages are based on net sales from franchise-operated base store bakery-cafes, as reported by franchisees.
+System-wide comparable net bakery-cafe sales percentages are based on net sales are based on net sales at Company-owned and franchise-operated base store bakery-cafes.
 Acquired Company-owned and franchise-operated bakery-cafes and other restaurant or bakery-cafe concepts are included in our comparable net bakery-cafe sales percentages only if we or our franchise previously held or acquired a 100 percent ownership interest prior to the first day of our prior fiscal year.
 Comparable net bakery-cafe sales exclude closed locations.